Crime’s Deadly Pendulum

 Fourth Circuit rules for Officer in Hulbert v.
 Pope in alignment with the National Police Association’s amicus brief, restores qualified immunity against frivolous lawsuit

-In a friend-of-the-court brief filed in March 2022 with the United States Court of Appeals for the Fourth Circuit, the National Police Association (NPA) argued that the Fourth Circuit should overturn the denial of summary judgment to an officer who had arrested protestors on the grounds of the Maryland State Capitol building after those protestors Read more »
+In a friend-of-the-court brief filed in March 2022 with the United States Court of Appeals for the Fourth Circuit, the National Police Association (NPA) argued that the Fourth Circuit should overturn the denial of summary judgment to an officer who had arrested protestors on the grounds of the Maryland State Capitol building after those Read more »

 Hands Up, Don’t Shoot!
 The Peril of Fake Surrender